ibm-cloud-docs/containers/observability-reference.md

 :   The {{site.data.keyword.mon_short}} access key that you want to use for your configuration.
 This value is optional.
 If you don't specify this option, the latest access key is used for your configuration.

 `--private-endpoint`
 :   When you add this option to your command, the private cloud service endpoint is used to connect to {{site.data.keyword.mon_full_notm}}.
-To use the private cloud service endpoint, your cluster must be enabled for using private cloud service endpoints.
+To use the private cloud service endpoint, your cluster must be enabled for using private cloud service endpoints. **1.30. and later**: If your cluster has outbound traffic protection enabled, you must specify the private endpoint option to use monitoring.